Defence Re-Election

 Note up: 561(6)

-After Beginning of Trial
+After the Beginning of the Trial

-It is generally understood that the Defence cannot re-elect after the trial has begun and the trier-of-fact has become seized with the matter, even if both sides consent.[1]
+It is generally understood that the defence cannot re-elect after the trial has begun and the trier-of-fact has become seized with the matter, even if both sides consent.[2]

-1. R v MacLean, 2002 NSSC 283 (CanLII), 210 NSR (2d) 150, per Hall J
+2. R v MacLean, 2002 NSSC 283 (CanLII), 210 NSR (2d) 150, per Hall J

 Notice